josefschneider/switchboard/examples/simple_counters/README.md

 (Make sure to have switchboard installed!)

+* Open three windows and cd to the switchboard/examples/simple_counters directory
 * In one terminal run: `./client1.py`
 * In another run: `./client2.py`
 * In a third terminal launch Switchboard pointing it to the config file: `switchboard -c settings.json`